sdpython/demo/2022/onx/tutorial/tutorial_onnxruntime/inference.rst

 with :epkg:`onnxruntime`.
 Method `run` was using numpy arrays, another method is needed to use another device.
 The choice is not unique.
-Example :ref:`benchmark-ort-api` shows which API is the fastest.

 C_OrtValue
 ~~~~~~~~~~